arcjet/arcjet-js/examples/nextjs-14-app-dir-si/README.md

    ```

 5. Curl `http://localhost:3000/api/arcjet` with some data
+   `curl http://localhost:3000/api/arcjet --data "my email is test@example.com"`
-6. If the data you sent contains any blocked types then the api will return a 400.
+6. If the data you sent contains any blocked types then the route will return a 400.